rustls/rustls/README.md

                         certify KEYFILE, the last should be a root CA).
     --key KEYFILE       Read private key from KEYFILE.
 This should be a RSA private key, in PEM format.
+    --auth CERTFILE     Enable client authentication, and accept certificates signed by those roots provided in CERTFILE.
+    --require-auth      Send a fatal alert if the client does not complete client authentication.
     --suite SUITE       Disable default cipher suite list, and use SUITE instead.
     --proto PROTOCOL    Negotiate PROTOCOL using ALPN.